wtestcase/toborwinner.github.io/src/posts/1-road-to-nix-nix-syntax/index.md

 }
 ```

-Attributes can be added in parenthesis to specify the path:
+Attributes can be added in parentheses to specify the path:

 ```nix
 let